danielstaal/project/REPORT.md

 The decision to create a single screen to be able to view a global graph of the results and a single example seems to be a good decision.
 This reduces the complexity of the application by not having to switch screens or close any screens while examining the results.
 The decision to reduce the application from a solver to an application that just shows database earlier results from a database could be discussed.
 The option to enable the user to view live computation of the algorithm might stimulate the active experience of the user and provide a more lively feel to the program.
 However when computing a netlist larger than 20 connections, the user might have to wait a few minutes for a solution which might be an annoying experience.
 This is why I chose to limit the application to use database results.
 In the future, the application could be improved by collecting a larger database to give more value to the results.

 #### Results
-In this extra section results will be shown:
+In this additional section, results will be shown:

 ##### Example grid solutions
 44 Connections on the original print: